SearchOhio

 SearchOhio is a consortium of public libraries in the state of Ohio that provides borrowing access to more than 10 million library items, including books, movies and music, providing easy access to information and rapid delivery of library materials throughout the state.
 It was established in 2006.

-Cardholders at any participating library can request items online through the SearchOhio catalog (powered by INN-Reach, a product of Innovative Interfaces) to be delivered to their library in 3–5 business days.
+Cardholders at any participating library can request items online through the SearchOhio catalog (powered by Rapido, a product of Innovative Interfaces) to be delivered to their library in 3–5 business days.
 Items are shipped back to the owning library on return.

 Participating libraries

 SearchOhio makes public library collections available to the communities served by the following libraries (as of September 2017).